kblomqvist/yasha/README.md

 ## Custom template variables parser

 By default Yasha supports TOML and YAML files for template variables.
-However, it's possible to declare custom parser in `.jinja-ext` file.
+However, it's possible to declare custom parser in `.j2ext` file.
 For example, below is shown an example parser for a certain XML file.
 Note that all classes derived from `yasha.parsers.Parser` are considered as a custom parser and will be loaded.

 ```python
 from yasha.parsers import Parser